-Sugar-free Berry yoghurt ice cream
+Sugar-free Berry yoghurt ice cream (with Stevia)

 Sugar-free ice cream that still tastes sweet – does it really work?

 Regardless of whether you consider refined sugar to be a poison, it seems quite clear that sugar can be a rather scary substance.
 Consuming large quantities of sugar is simply not good for us, even if we do not (yet) suffer from diabetes.

 Still, it is not so easy to stay away from sugar.
 Increasingly, sugar has found its way into many of the things we tend to eat and drink these days – and I am not only talking about desserts.
 Also, many products marketed as healthier and less fattening – such as many commercial frozen yoghurts – often balance reduced fat with increased sugar.

 And the many different types of sugar that exist does not really help either – if you have issues with ordinary white sugar, those issues usually applies also to all other types of refined sugars (such as corn syrup and other types of inverted sugar, brown sugars, raw sugars, and powdered/confectioner’s sugar).

 So – what about alternative sweeteners to sugar?

 The no-sugar sweetening alternatives

 Given the growing concerns about sugar, there are a lot of different, alternative and artificial sweeteners around these days.
 But how healthy are they?